say your name ⦿

 A metal pin at the base holds the tree stump in place.
 A stainless steel wire operated by a crank clamps around the tree.
 Here I am opening it.

 To work it, you just drop the tree in, and, while standing, level the tree by grabbing its trunk.
-When you are ready, you just step down on the lever with your foot.
+When you are ready, you crank down on the lever with your foot.
 The arms pull in and automatically adjust to the contours of the tree.
-No fiddling, frustration, or freaking out.
+There is no need for fiddling, frustration, or freaking out.
 When you are done, your spouse will tell you how nice the tree looks.

 The box says “SEHR GUT”.